anhnguyendepocen/quant-geo/01-Lesson.md

 -   Meta cognitive: You will recognize the potential of data science and some of its limitations.
 You will be able to identify reasonable statistical inferences.
 You will gain an appreciation for the importance of open-source science.

 I expect you to have some understanding of basic statistical concepts like mean, standard deviation, and correlation.
-Everything you do in this class will be done using R/RStudio.
+Everything you will do in this class will be done using R/RStudio.

-There is *no required textbook* but you are responsible for working through and understanding the code that will be given in each lesson.
+There is *no required textbook*.
+You are responsible for working through and understanding the code that will be given during each lesson.

 ### Grading Policies

 Grades are determined by two exams (each worth 40%) and several (4-6) assignments cumulatively worth 20%.
 There are NO make-up exams.
 Class attendance is expected, but not required.
 Late assignments are not accepted.
-Assignments and exams will be done using R Notebooks and submitted to me in digital format.
+Assignments and exams will be done using R markdown and submitted to me in digital format.
 No extra credit will be given.

 | Grade | Score  | Standard                                   |
 |-------|--------|--------------------------------------------|